joelpt/quickfort/readme.txt

 will choose one or the other, but you have no guarantee which way it will choose.

 If you need to guarantee a certain area arrangement unambiguously, use area expansion syntax:

-    # place L shaped food stockpile; using ~ markers to denote placement (QF2 ignores ~ and ` chars)
+    # place L shaped food stockpile; ~ markers denote placement (ignored by QF2)
     f(2x4)` #
     ~ ~ ` ` #
     ~ ~ f f #